 When it comes to cleaning, Kinro windows are almost maintenance-free, since a damp sponge and a bucket of soapy water will do for the cleaning.

-Kinro Windows is known for creating windows with slim sight lines and clean appearance.
-The heat fusion welded frames ensure strength and durability, while the multi-chambered spaces inside the frames contribute to the superior thermal and sound reduction capabilities.
+Kinro Windows is known for creating windows with slim sightlines and a clean appearance.
+The heat fusion-welded frames ensure strength and durability, while the multi-chambered spaces inside the frames contribute to superior thermal and sound reduction capabilities.

 Kinro Home Security and Insulation

 For security, interlocking meeting rails are created.
 There is a staggering weep system, which drains water easily out of the bottom of the window.
 To insulate the home, the windows use a hot melt sealed insulating glass with half-inch air space to prevent heat and cold from escaping.

 The weatherstripping is fin seal, which creates an impenetrable perimeter from dust and dirt around the sashes and vents.
 Some windows use durable leaf vinyl to weather-seal the sash and sill, while others have marine glazed panels for weatherproofing.